 For tips on using design space, check out Design Space For Beginners.

-Step 2: Cutting the Vinyl
+Step 2: Cutting the Iron On

 - Place your iron on vinyl shiny plastic-side DOWN on your standard grip cutting mat.